 Only the teacher will be allowed in the dressing rooms, while the backstage area will be accessible only to the dancers.

-The master classes are optional and do not interfere with the jury's scoring.
-They are not included in the registration fees; a fee of €25 will be required for each class..
+The master classes are optional and do not affect the jury’s scoring.
+They are not included in the registration fees and require a separate registration; a fee of €25 will be charged for each class.

-The master classes will take place on stage at the end of each competition day and will not interfere with the candidates’ performance schedule.
+The master classes will take place on stage and will not interfere with the candidates’ performances.

-The schedule of master classes will be communicated along with the overall competition schedule.
+The schedule of the master classes will be communicated at the same time as the general competition schedule.

 The competition is open to the public – tickets can be purchased on-site.